There aren’t many students who will say they have enough money.

 69. Pool Service

-Maintaining a swimming pool is not so hard as many people think.
+Maintaining a swimming pool is not as hard as many people think.
 If you know or find out how to do it, you can get a regular income looking after people’s pools.

 You can have a look on Google Maps to see who has a pool in their backyard, to get started finding clients.